-Most of us in the Upper Midwest look forward to springtime, but not to losing the hour of sleep when clocks "spring forward."
+Most of us look forward to springtime, but not to losing the hour of sleep when clocks spring forward.

-March 11 kicks off daylight saving time and clocks will be turned ahead one hour.
+March 8 kicks off daylight saving time and clocks will be turned ahead one hour.
 Losing that one hour of sleep can affect productivity, concentration, and both physical and mental health.
-Fortunately, there are some simple steps we can take to adjust to the time change.
+Fortunately, our sleep experts have some simple tips we can use to help us adjust to the time change.
 And that can help us minimize the accidents and health problems that are linked to it.

 Even though the clock will say 8 a.m., your body will think it's 7 a.m.
 This can leave you feeling groggy for several days, especially in the morning.